As Donald Trump marks his first one hundred days in office many are asking: where has Melania been?

 A hundred days of ‘missing’ Melania Trump

-While Donald Trump has barely been out of the news, the first lady has hardly been spotted since he was elected President for a second term.
+While Donald Trump has barely been out of the news, the first lady has hardly been spotted.
 Even after a public show of affection in Italy at the Pope’s funeral this weekend, the couple reportedly went their separate ways the minute they landed in America.
 Alex Hannaford looks at what is going on

 At the end of January, after Trump was ensconced in the White House for the second time, NPR reported that his wife, Melania, would be returning to Washington “with significant experience under her belt”.
 Anita McBride, director of the First Ladies Initiative at American University, told the station that any past perceptions that Melania didn’t want to do that job were “now erased”, and they played a soundbite of the first lady telling a Fox News host that while “some people … see me as just the wife of the president … I’m standing on my own two feet, independent.
 I have my own thoughts.”